MicrosoftDocs/microsoft-salescopilot-docs/articles/save-additional-details-outlook.md

 ## Prerequisites

-CRM administrators must access admin settings from the Sales app app in Teams.
+CRM administrators must access admin settings from the Sales app in Teams.
 For more information, go to [Sales app admin settings](administrator-settings-sales-app.md).

 ## Configure the fields to save to the CRM